nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ##### 4.3.4.2 Command Animation
 In **Today**, there are two types of command animation, namely **before-execute** and **after-execute**.
 The first is for commands such as `delete` or `done` which has to be played before the command takes effect.
 Otherwise the deleted/hidden task will not be visible to the user.
 The second is for commands such as `add` or `edit` which the added/edited task will remain in the UI after command execution.
 This section explains the different approaches taken when implementing them.

-In gerenal, both animations comprise of two stages: **displaying a progress bar underneath the task** and **scrolling the LiseView to it**.
+In general, both animations comprise of two stages: **displaying a progress bar underneath the task** and **scrolling the LiseView to it**.

 **Before-execute Animation (Add/Edit)**